“I believe the Judiciary has

 Government at Harvard University.
 Robert Reich, President Clinton's Secretary

-of Labor is at U.C Berkeley.
+of Labour, is at UC Berkeley.
 Condoleezza Rice, President Bush's Secretary of

-State returned to Stanford.
-Paul Begala, President Clinton’s mouth piece is
+State, returned to Stanford.
+Paul Begala, President Clinton’s mouthpiece piece is

-back to the University of Texas, his Alma mater.
+back at the University of Texas, his Alma mater.

 It is the same story all over the US.
 It has nothing to